victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/14-creating-ios-screenlets-advanced.markdown

 And now, your Screenlet can notify users of its progress!

+## Creating the Model Class [](id=creating-the-model-class)

+Each entity retrieved from Liferay typically returns from the server as `[String:AnyObject]`, where `String` is the matching Liferay entity's attribute, and `AnyObject` is the attribute's value.
+To work conveniently with these results in your Screenlet, you must create a model class that converts each entity into an object that represents the corresponding Liferay entity.

+Liferay Screens already provides [this Models](https://github.com/liferay/liferay-screens/tree/master/ios/Framework/Core/Models).

+For example, to represent bookmarks in Bookmark List Screenlet, you must create a class that creates a `Bookmark` objects for each `[String:AnyObject]` that comes back from the server.
+Create this class now:

+    @objc public class Bookmark : NSObject {

+        public let attributes: [String:AnyObject]

+        public var name: String {
+            return attributes["name"] as!
+String
+        }

+        override public var description: String {
+            return attributes["description"] as!
+String
+        }

+        public var url: String {
+            return attributes["url"] as!
+String
+        }

+        public init(attributes: [String:AnyObject]) {
+            self.attributes = attributes
+        }

+    }

+This class defines computed properties to return the attribute values for each bookmark's name and URL.

+And we just change the dictionary objects used for Bookmark objects.
+In the Connector:

+    public var resultBookmarkInfo: Bookmark?

+    ...

+    if let result = result as?
+[String: AnyObject] { resultBookmarkInfo = result
+        resultBookmarkInfo = Bookmark(attributes: result)
+        lastError = nil
+    }

+    ...

+In the Interactor:

+    public var resultBookmark: Bookmark?

+    override public func completedConnector(c: ServerConnector) {
+        if let addCon = (c as?
+AddBookmarkLiferayConnector), bookmark = addCon.resultBookmarkInfo {
+            self.resultBookmark = bookmark
+        }
+    }

+And finally, in the Screenlet:

+    optional func screenlet(screenlet: AddBookmarkScreenlet,
+                            onBookmarkAdded bookmark: Bookmark)

+    ...

+    interactor.onSuccess = {
+        if let bookmark = interactor.resultBookmark {
+            self.addBookmarkDelegate?.screenlet?(self, onBookmarkAdded: bookmark)
+        }
+    }

+    ...

 And this is it!
 Your screenlet is now more prepared than ever to be used (and reused) in a real environment.
 Now more than ever you should [package](/develop/tutorials/-/knowledge_base/7-0/creating-ios-themes#publish-your-themes-using-cocoapods) it to contribute to the Screens project or distribute with CocoaPods.

 ## Related Topics [](id=related-topics)